robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 .. note:: You can use one of the dummy reels to test functionality.

 You can enter the BID manually, by copying and pasting the BID, or by using for QR code scanner on a mobile phone.
 Since you will be downloading the Manifest File to manually upload it to your Product Cloud you need to leave the Product Cloud API field blank.
 Simply click **Add** to complete the binding process.
-You should now see the batch of devices listed in your list of binded devices:
+You should now see the batch of devices listed in your list of bound devices:

 ABCDEFGHIJKLMON Tahir - please replace with image #A02